jomots/tfactory/README.md

 # tfactory
-  Extremely simple templated factory single tyny header file.
+  Extremely simple templated factory.
+It's contained in single tyny header file.
 Allowes to register factory classes with or without parameters. tfactorytest.cpp is the best explanation of usage.